 Do you remember playing the game “Where’s Waldo”?
 Waldo is a cartoon character who appears hidden in drawings among a large number of other characters.
 It takes a lot of attention and a good eye to spot Waldo in each scene.

 What is the connection between a cartoon game and the SEO for your website?
 Well, your site IS Waldo in today’s online landscape.
-It is one of million other websites.
+It is one of a million other websites.
 Even for small and specific industry niches, your website is still one of the thousands of sites that offer similar products and services to the same group of customers.

 The problem is that the customers are not looking for your website specifically.
 They will click on the first Google result they get and do business with that company.
 If they are not happy with it, there are nine more options on the first page of Google search results.
 They are highly unlikely to go beyond that.
-A standard joke among SEO specialists is that the best place to hide a dead body is on the second page of Google search result.
+A standard joke among SEO specialists is that the best place to hide a dead body is on the second page of Google search results.

 What Does SEO Do for Your Website?

 Alright, so how do you get your site to appear on the first page of Google results?
-If money is no object, you can bid hundreds of dollars for a keyword, just like giants like Apple, Coca-Cola or Nike.
+If money is no object, you can bid hundreds of dollars for a keyword, just like giants like Apple, Coca-Cola, or Nike.

 If your business is not a financial match for these contenders, you invest money in SEO, that is, Search Engine Optimization.
 First of all, you must understand that SEO is not Harry Potter’s magic wand: you do not get on the first page of Google overnight.